-Though introducing generalised ANS to our semantics for Op1 will work in the case of singlepair readings of multiple k-exclamatives because the maximally informative true answer will be the surprising one, it will, however, overgeneralise things in the case of pair-list readings as in (31) (obtained by widening (21a) or the ES) where Rajiv and Anu are new additions, whom the speaker knew to be haters of the marriage system.
+Though introducing generalised ANS to our semantics for Op_1 will work in the case of singlepair readings of multiple k-exclamatives, it will however overgeneralise things in the case of pair-list readings as in (31) (obtained by widening (21a) or the ES) where Rajiv and Anu are new additions, whom the speaker does not find worthy of marriage.
 Now, maybe, the speaker finds the actual couples are Rajiv-Mira, Arjun-Suman, Rahul-Anu, and Rishi-Riya.
 Here the amazement comes only from the first and third couples, whereas the second and last one was expected by the speaker.
-Though there are four distinct answers from the four question sets in (31), each of them is not surprising to the speaker.
+The speaker presupposed that there would be three distinct answers from the three question sets in (21a), but it did not come out to be true.
 In such a scenario, the speaker will not express surprise at each true answer picked out by the answerhood operator in the pair-list readings.
-The boldfaced propositions below are those answers that can instigate the speaker's surprise.
+The bold-faced propositions below are those answers that can instigate the speaker's surprise.

 $$\begin{cases}

 \begin{cases}

 Rishi married Mira \\

 Rishi married Riya \\

 Rishi married Anu

 \end{cases},

 \begin{cases}

 Rahul married Mira \\

+Rahul married Suman \\

 Rahul married Riya \\

-Rahul married Riya \\

 Rahul marrying Anu

 \end{cases},

 \begin{cases}

 Arjun married Mira \\

 Arjun married Suman \\

 Arjun married Riya \\

 Arjun married Riya \\

 Arjun married Anu

 \end{cases},

 \begin{cases}

 Rajiv married Mira \\

 Rajiv married Suman \\

 Rajiv married Riya \\

+Rajiv married Riya \\

-Rajv married Ri$$
+Rajiv married Anu

+\end{cases}$$

 Therefore we need to restrict the generalised ANS operator with respect to exclamative context.
 Following Grice's (1975) maxim of quantity, which suggests not to contribute more information than is needed in a context, will exactly give us those answers required for the exclamative context.
 Hence forcing an informativity restriction on the Max{inf} operator can be done by viewing the discourse topic as Question Under Discussion (QUD), the notion of which dates back to Roberts (2012).
-QUD is a semantic question corresponding to the current discourse topic (Roberts 2010; Simons et al. 2010).
+QUD is a semantic question corresponding to the current discourse topic (Roberts, 2010; Simons et al., 2010).
 QUDs can be overt questions or they can remain implicit in discourse.
 A QUD can be addressed by complete or partial answers or by another question that entails the complete or partial answer to it.
 We propose that while dealing with exclamative clauses, there will always be an implicit QUD relative to the context c, viz. !QUD^c which is defined as the following: